-2.2.
 Partitioning Recommendations for Slave Nodes

 - Hadoop Slave node partitions: Hadoop should have its own partitions for Hadoop files and logs.
-Drives should be partitioned using XFS, ext4, or ext3, in that order of preference.
-Do not use LVM; it adds latency and causes a bottleneck. - On slave nodes only, all Hadoop partitions should be mounted individually from drives as "/grid/[0-n]".

-2.3.
-Hadoop Slave Node Partitioning Configuration Example

-- /root 20GB (ample room for existing files, future log file growth, and OS upgrades) - /grid/0/ [full disk GB] first partition for Hadoop to use for local storage - /grid/1/ second partition for Hadoop to use - /grid/2/ ...
+Drives should be partitioned using ext3, ext4, or XFS, in that order of preference.
+HDFS on ext3 has been publicly tested on the Yahoo cluster, which makes it the safest choice for the underlying file system.
+The ext4 file system may have potential data loss issues with default options because of the "delayed writes" feature.
+XFS reportedly also has some data loss issues upon power failure.
+Do not use LVM; it adds latency and causes a bottleneck. - On slave nodes only, all Hadoop partitions should be mounted individually from drives as "/grid/[0-n]". - Hadoop Slave Node Partitioning Configuration Example: - /root 20GB (ample room for existing files, future log file growth, and OS upgrades) - /grid/0/ [full disk GB] first partition for Hadoop to use for local storage - /grid/1/ second partition for Hadoop to use - /grid/2/ ...

-2.4.
 Redundancy (RAID) Recommendations